Home / R&D / Regulatory / Environmental / OECD 301B

 Application

-- The inoculum typically includes diverse microbial populations sourced from activated sludge, soil, or surface water.
+- The inoculum is composed of diverse microbial populations sourced activated sludge, soil, or surface water.

-- Biodegradability data is mandatory under REACH and EPA regulations for chemical approval.
-Passing OECD 301B ensures regulatory compliance.
+- The biodegradability data is mandatory under REACH and EPA regulations.
+If the chemical complies with the OECD 301B test, then it means regulatory requirements.

 Turnaround Time